expo/expo/docs/versions/unversioned/sdk/facebook-ads.md

   .catch(error => {})
 ```

-The method returns a promise that will be rejected when an error occurs during a call (e.g. no fill from ad server or network error) and resolve when user either dimisses or interacts with the displayed ad.
+The method returns a promise that will be rejected when an error occurs during a call (e.g. no fill from ad server or network error) and resolved when the user either dimisses or interacts with the displayed ad.

 ### Native Ads

-Native Ads can be customized to match the design of the app.
-To display a native ad, you need to,
+Native ads can be customized to match the design of your app.
+To display a native ad, you need to:

 #### 1. Create NativeAdsManager instance

-The `NativeAdManager` that is responsible for caching and fetching ads as you request them.
+The `NativeAdManager` is responsible for fetching and caching ads as you request them.

 ```js
 import { FacebookAds } from 'expo';